lihbr/akte/docs/content/guide.md

 await app.writeAll({ files });
 ```

-All files will by default be written to the app `build.outDir` directory which defaults to `dist`.
+All files will, by default, be written to the app `build.outDir` directory which defaults to `dist`.
 When calling `writeAll` you can specify another directory.

 ```typescript
 import { app } from "./akte.app";